-2.16.
+XVI.
 Penalties

 A five (5) point penalty per judge whose individual score was added to the overall team's score will be assessed to any team violating any of the specific rules.
 This deduction does not apply to violations that are designated a lesser point value.
 Violation of a specific rule in more instances at the same time (ripples included) will be considered as just one violation of that specific rule and will result in just five (5) point penalty.
-If you have any questions concerning the legality of a move or trick, please send a video to the BCF info@belgiancheer.be.
-This must be submitted clearly labeled with Team name, contact person name, telephone number and e-mail.
+If you have any questions concerning the legality of a move or trick, please send a video to CSN or BCF.
+This must be submitted clearly labeled with Division, Team name, contact person name, telephone number and e-mail.